lneves12/luisneves.me/src/content/posts/2020-10-07-how-to-gradually-introduce-react-js-in-an-old-application-and-migrate-it-to-a-spa-don’t-be-afraid-of-legacy.md

 ---
 template: blog-post
-title: How To Gradually Introduce React.js in an Old Application and migrate it to a SPA - Don’t be afraid of legacy
+title: "How To Gradually Introduce React.js - Don’t be afraid of legacy "
 slug: introduce-reactjs-old-application-spa
 date: 2019-10-14 00:03
 description: How To Gradually Introduce React.js in an Old Application and